oroinc/documentation/reference/format/workflows.rst

 **type**: ``boolean``

 If set to ``true``, this transition can be applied when a workflow is not in a start step.
-There must be at least on transition having this option set to ``true`` if the workflow does not have at least one start step.
+There must be at least one transition having this option set to ``true`` if the workflow does not have at least one start step.

 is_unavailable_hidden